5l1v3r1/maahro/README.md

 # Installation
-1. Download or git clone
-2. Then enter: chmod u+x installer.sh, then run installer: ./installer.sh
+1. Download/clone github in /root/Downlaods path, in folder: chmod u+x installer.sh, then: ./installer.sh and your done!
-3. Installer will automatically install program, you can run "Maahro" from anywhere in system

 # Requirement